Genrep-Software/document-template/README.md

 ## Usage

-Using the template is just a matter of cloning the repository and copying `template.tex`, `compile.sh`, and `logo.png` into the folder of a document you want to compile and running the compile script at the command line.
-One day, the process of installing the required files in a destination directory will be automated with a small script.
+Using the template is just a matter of cloning the repository and running the `compile.sh` script.
+If there is no `logo.png` or `template.tex` in the working directory where the script is called, it will automatically pull the latest versions from the GitHub repository.

 ### Markdown Files